 - A specialty store requiring a new identity and a subdomain

-Keep the existing domain, register a new one through BigCommerce or use any third-party registrar.
+You can keep the existing domain, register a new one through BigCommerce or use any third-party registrar.

 Once you have the domain name, there are three steps to take before proceeding to the migration.
 They are:

 - Make a Plan – Create a migration schedule that includes the time it will take to develop the new site.
 Then transfer all data, thoroughly testing it before and after migrating to BigCommerce.
 Now, launch your new store.
 Be sure to document each step and track your progress as this can help you to troubleshoot later.

 - Back-Up Your Files – Export your data or archive it to keep it safe.
 Don’t take the chance, you don’t want to lose order, customer, product data and website content should the unthinkable happen.

 - Confirm Your New Host Meets All Your Requirements – Before you change your store, confirm with BigCommerce that your new store will have the same or better functionality as the original.
 For example, the WooCommerce transfer app can only move product catalogs of 10,000 SKUs or less.
 Contact BigCommerce if you have a highly customized store with more than 30,000 SKUs.

 They can set up a test using a working model.
 Before starting the catalog migration to BigCommerce, ask as many questions as possible and take advantage of their documentation and tutorials.

 What to Expect During the Catalog Migration Process